ravendano014/BabylonType/README.md

 	        emissive            color                # from option field 'color' above

-**new Type()** builds a mesh with material that is inserted into the scene.&nbsp; This is a multi-step process with interim meshes and holes per letter.&nbsp;  These meshes are sucked into an SPS and then disposed.&nbsp; At the end, one mesh, one material and one SPS have been added to the scene.
+**new Writer()** builds a mesh with material that is inserted into the scene.&nbsp; This is a multi-step process with interim meshes and holes per letter.&nbsp;  These meshes are sucked into an SPS and then disposed.&nbsp; At the end, one mesh, one material and one SPS have been added to the scene.

-**new Type()** also returns a type instance with useful methods.&nbsp; See below.
+**new Writer()** also returns a **writer** instance with useful methods.&nbsp; See below.

 ### Instance

-Each Type instance has methods to allow one to retrieve the BabylonJS objects or to get/set attributes of the SPS.
+Each **writer** instance has methods to allow one to retrieve the BabylonJS objects or to get/set attributes of the SPS.

 	   getSPS
 	   getMesh